dkaslovsky/textnote/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/dkaslovsky/textnote/blob/main/LICENSE)

 ## Overview
-textnote is a command line tool for quickly creating and managing dated, plain text notes.
+textnote is a command line tool for quickly creating and managing daily plain text notes.
-It is designed for ease of use in order to encourage the practice of daily, organized note taking. textnote intentionally facilitates only the management (creation, opening, organizing, and consolidated archiving) of notes, following the philosophy that notes are best written in a text editor and not via a CLI.
+It is designed for ease of use to encourage the practice of daily, organized note taking. textnote intentionally facilitates only the management (creation, opening, organizing, and consolidated archiving) of notes, following the philosophy that notes are best written in a text editor and not via a CLI.

 Key features:
 - Configurable, sectioned note template
-- Easily bring content forward to the next day's note (for those to-dos that didn't quite get done...)
+- Easily bring content forward to the next day's note (for those to-dos that didn't quite get done today...)
 - Simple command to consolidate daily notes into monthly archive files
 - Create and open today's note with the default `textnote` command